elugens/hello-javascript/docs/additional-questions/regular-expressions/escaping-special-characters.md

 ---

-### When are calling the new RegExp object, do we have to use the escape character in our regular expressions?
+### When we are calling the new RegExp object, do we have to use the escape character in our regular expressions?

 <details>
   <summary><strong>View Answer:</strong></summary>